 This is a story about two guys who considered a then current automated external defibrillator (AED) and asked, "Why does this thing cost $4,000?"
-Founded seven years ago, Defibtech's been selling AEDs since 2003.
+Founded seven years ago on the concept of medical device commoditization, Defibtech's been selling AEDs since 2003.
 With 30 employees and using state-of-the-art contract manufacturing and indirect distribution channels, revenues are approaching $30 million - with 3,000 units delivered in the last 6 months alone.
 They've been profitable for the past 3 years.

 Defibtech is a model for the successful medical device companies of the future; ruthlessly wring out product cost and undersell established competitors.
 Taking this commoditization a little further, do you really need $30,000 patient monitors in your ICU?
 Wouldn't monitors that cost a third (or less) meet the needs of the vast majority of your patients?